jt-ito/MMP-Renamer/README.md

 ## What's changed in this fork

 - TMDb enrichment is used when a TMDb API key is configured (old Kitsu provider removed).
-- Preview/apply now prefers creating symlinks under the configured output path and does not mutate the original files.
+- Preview/apply now prefers creating hardlinks under the configured output path and does not mutate the original files.
 - Applied renames are persisted with metadata and can be unapproved from the UI.
 - Default rename template: `{title} ({year}) - {epLabel} - {episodeTitle}`.